lchuber1990/Project1/README.md

 - Sysctl module to be able to use more memory
 - Docker_container module downloads and launches docker to the elk container and indicates which ports that ELK should run on
 - Systemd Module enables service docker on boot
-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

-Target Machines & Beats